TheAlpha16/Writeups/Try Hack Me/BountyHacker/BountyHacker.md

 ## SSH

-I realized that `locks.txt` possibly contain the passwords of some user.
+I realized that `locks.txt` possibly contain the password of some user.
 I quickly listed out all the possible usernames that I have seen on the website and of course from task.txt

 users